rpgfamaran-cpu/CS2-project/README.md

 Number: 1
 Removed!

-#displays the result of what's left in the class list:

 CLASS: 8 - Sampaguita
 STUDENTS:
 2 ) Vencent - 18

-#returns to the list of classes:

 + = add student
 - = remove student